 Migraines are debilitating headaches, usually affecting one side of the head with throbbing or pulsating pain.
 Some people get a warning in the form of a “prodrome” of symptoms that may occur a few days before the headache itself strikes.
 Approximately 20 to 30 percent of migraine sufferers notice an aura shortly before the pain begins.
-This is a sensory disturbance; it could be sounds or smells, but usually it is visual.
+This is a sensory disturbance; it could be sounds, smells or sensations, but visual auras are more frequent.
 People may have bright flashes, zig-zags or other distortions in their vision.
 If a person prone to migraines can use migraine medicine during the short time that an aura is present, they may be able to prevent the pain.
-Here’s what one reader reports.
+That is what some readers report.

 Taking Aspirin During an Aura Wards Off the Migraine: